aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/islidesize/_index.md

 ## ISlideSize class

-Represents a size of slide.
+Represents the size and orientation of a slide.

 ```cpp
 class ISlideSize : public virtual System::Object